-(3) At March 31, 2020, we had commitments to acquire 27 aircraft for \$1.02 billion, including 25 new E-Jet E2 aircraft from Embraer S.A.
+(3) At June 30, 2020, we had commitments to acquire 27 aircraft for \$1.02 billion, including 25 new E-Jet E2 aircraft from Embraer S.A.
 These amounts include estimates for pre-delivery deposits, contractual price escalation and other adjustments.
-As of May 8, 2020, we have commitments to acquire 27 aircraft for \$1.02 billion.
+As of August 1, 2020, we have commitments to acquire 25 aircraft for \$983.9 million.
+We are in the process of deferring some of our E Jet E-2 deliveries scheduled to be delivered over the next twelve months to a later date which would reduce our commitments due within one year by approximately \$111.3 million.

-Actual maintenance payments to us by lessees in the future may be less than projected as a result of a number of factors, including defaults by the lessees.
+Actual maintenance payments to us by lessees in the future may be less than projected as a result of several factors, including defaults by the lessees.
 Maintenance reserves may not cover the entire amount of actual maintenance expenses incurred and, where these expenses are not otherwise covered by the lessees, there can be no assurance that our operational cash flow and maintenance reserves will be sufficient to fund maintenance requirements, particularly as our aircraft age.
 See Item 1A.
 "Risk Factors - Risks Related to Our Business - Risks related to our leases - If lessees are unable to fund their maintenance obligations on our aircraft, we may incur increased costs at the conclusion of the applicable lease" in our 2019 Annual Report on Form 10-K.